-"Stake/Wire Frame Sign" means a temporary sign posted in the ground by a stake or wire frame.
+"Stake/Wire Frame Sign" means a temporary sign posted in the ground by a stake or wire frame, or another similar supporting device.

 "Temporary sign" means a sign permitted for erection or display for a limited period of time, either as specified on the permit, or within the code.